 • The Unicorn List: the 130+ private tech companies worth over $1Bn, 11 of which are worth greater than $10bn (Uber, Airbnb, Palantir, Snapchat, SpaceX, Pinterest, Dropbox, etc.)

 • Equity markets in general (Source)

 • Chinese equities collapsing since June, erasing all 2015 gains (-42%) (Source) NYSEARCA: REZ – iShares FTSE NA REIT Resi Index Fnd ETF

-• Housing prices ( North American residential real estate) (Source)
+• Housing prices (Source)